GodotModding/gmlwiki/docs/guides/modding/overwriting_game_resources.md

-# Overwriting Game Resources
+# Adding and Replacing Game Resources
 ## overwrites.gd
 The `overwrites.gd` file is used to define resource overwrites in a separate file.
-In general, any file in a project can be overwritten, but we highly recommend that you only use this feature for images and audio or any other type that inherits from Resource.
+In general, any file in a project can be overwritten, but we highly recommend that you only use this feature for images, audio and other types that inherit from `Resource`.

 We recommend the following directory structure for your overwrites:
 ```